Border Security: Australia's Front Line: Broadcast

 The show premiered in Australia in 2004 and became a ratings hit.
 The first series was hosted by Grant Bowler, who stopped appearing on camera in subsequent series; however Bowler continues to provide the voiceover for every episode.
 It is classified PG.
 The series also airs on the Australian pay TV channel Lifestyle and overseas on the ABC Australia.

 The show is also broadcast internationally.
 In New Zealand, it airs on TVNZ's TV1, as well as eden.
-It airs in the United Kingdom on Sky Witness, Sky Mix and Sky Crime, and in Ireland on Virgin Media One (airing as Nothing to Declare in both the UK and Ireland), in the United States in Spanish (as Seguridad de frontera: Australia) on NBC Universo.
+When LivingTV (now Sky Witness acquired broadcast rights to Border Security: Australia's Front Line in the UK from the programme's distributor Cineflix International the distribution arm of Canadian production company Cineflix on 7 June 2005 for Living's Autumn transmission, the series was retitled as Nothing to Declare in both the UK and Ireland as British government agency UK Border Force was using the "Border Security" in that region and to avoid confusion with the UK's own border service & trademark conflicts, in the United States, the series was named Seguridad de frontera: Australia) for the Spanish television network NBC Universo.

 It airs on Tele 5 in Poland (in Polish), on vtm in Belgium and on Veronica in the Netherlands.
 Kanal 9 airs the series in Sweden, on Jim in Finland, on the TV 2 channel in Denmark, on Prosieben Maxx and Nitro in Germany dubbed into German; and also in Italy on DMAX dubbed into Italian, where it is broadcast as Airport Security, and in France on CStar, dubbed into French and broadcast as Douanes sous haute surveillance.
 It is broadcast as Grensevakten in Norway on TVNorge.
 In Spain, it is aired on DMAX (as “Control de Aduanas”).

 Border Security also airs across Asia in countries such as Hong Kong, Malaysia, South Korea, Thailand and Macau.
 In Singapore it airs on Fox Crime.
 In Canada, the series airs on BBC Canada and DTour.